rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DH: The point of order is that I would like us to have a plan to address this.

-MM: I think we're agreed on that
+MM: I think we're agreed on that.

 AWB: I think it's clear that today that Annex B is the place we have to put it.
 There's an orthogonal issue of: what do we want to do with Annex B (whatever's in that bucket). ??

-DH: I don't know what the criteria are for Annex B
+DH: I don't know what the criteria are for Annex B.

 BE/WH: Let's have the discussion at the proper time.

-BE: We can assume a good outcome and if something goes bad we can discussion
+BE: We can assume a good outcome and if something goes bad we can discussion.

 MM: Dynamically scoped is also spooky action-at-a-distance.
 Any objections to stage 3?

-BE: I'm so sorry
+BE: I'm so sorry.

 DE: There's one point I want to make about it.
 The subclasses restrictions.
 There are some regex classes in the wild.
 XRegExp is an example, which is an old-style subclass instance `of RegExp`, so it doesn't really get touched by the detection in this proposal which doesn't modify `new target`, but it seems a little bit odd...
 The justification for restricting it from subclasses is that it would give bad answers for specific subclasses for example… it might leak implementation details.
 XRegExp will get past that because it won't get detected.